Amarin_Interchangeability_Guidance_for_TDS

 Same as FDA, without numerical equivalents for letters (A to H)

-Numbers from 0 to 4 (including 0+, and different assignation of dermal responses than FDA and EMA)
+Numbers from 0 to 4 (including 0+, different assignation than FDA and EMA)

 Not required